IBM/kafka-streaming-click-analysis/README.md

 4. [Upload data](#4-upload-data)
 5. [Save and Share](#5-save-and-share)

+*Note: Running this part of the Code Pattern requires a [Message Hub](https://developer.ibm.com/messaging/message-hub/) service, which charges a nominal fee.*

 ### 1. Sign up for the Data Science Experience

 Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
 By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your IBM Cloud account.
 If these services do not exist, or if you are already using them for some other application, you will need to create new instances.